5tefan/ncagg/README.md

  - "time_coverage_end": end bound, if specified, standard dt fmt
  - "filename": StratOutputFilename, set attribute to name of output file
  - "remove": remove/do not include this global attribute
+ - "first_input": Filename of first file included in aggregate
+ - "last_input": Filename of last file included in aggregate
+ - "input_count": Number of files included in aggregate

  The configuration format expects a key "global attributes" associated with a list of objects each containing a global attribute name, strategy, and possible value (for static).
 A list is used to preserve order, as the